 - There is no textbook for the online section - Lecture videos on Blackboard under weekly tabs - Lab videos on Blackboard under weekly tabs - Links to datasets on Blackboard under weekly tabs - How to write a formal lab and create a formal table (In Course Materials tab in Blackboard) - Since all work and communication with the class will be done through Blackboard, it is essential that you have the correct active email linked to Blackboard and that you check that email regularly. - Please do not jump ahead!
-The Census Bureau is completely restructuring their website and is doing it incrementally.
+The Census Bureau has completely restructured their website and is regularly updating data files.
 I will be revising labs as we go through the semester.
+However, the data for this year's census is still being collected and will not be available until at least next year.